 Carry your e-reader in style with this DIY stitchable cork and fabric zipper pouch!

 This is a sponsored post on behalf of DMC.
 As always, all opinions and ideas are my own.
+This giveaway has ended.

 I am a BIG reader.
 I could seriously lose myself in a good book.
 A few years ago I tentatively asked for a Kindle for Christmas, not knowing if I would love it or hate it.
 You can’t beat the feel and smell of a book right?
 Well it turns out you can’t BUT an e-reader is the next best thing!
 I love being able to literally carry a library of reading material in one little electronic device!
 Instead of lugging a ton of books on vacation, I just load them on my Kindle.
 I can also bring it along on errands and waiting to pick my kids of from school – you never know when you can squeeze in some reading time!

 I decided to finally make an official bag to carry my e-reader to make it easier to grab and go out the door AND have it somewhat protected.
 And since I plan to carry it pretty much everywhere I go, I wanted it to be cute and stylish!